-HEN THE BOAT IS HOISTED FROM THE WATER, USE THE LIFTING EYES OR A SUNG for easy, damage-free lifting.
+WHEN THE BOAT IS HOISTED FROM THE WATER, USE THE LIFTING EYES OR A sling for easy, damage-free lifting.

 DO NOT use the ski pylon for lifting.
 It is NOT designed as a central lifting point.
-Also, DO NOT use the stern ski tow as a litting ring.
+Also, DO NOT use the stem ski tow as a lifting ring.
 The deck will be damaged.
 See Storage Cradle information below.

-Also, never lift a boat with a large amount of water in the bilge.
-The extra stress will put a load on the hull and lifting equipment.
+Also, never lift a boat with a large amount of water in the bilge or containing a water-filled device, such as a Fat Sac.
+The extra stress will put a load on the hull and lifting equip-